jmatthiesen/release-note-builder/README.md

 # Release Note Builder

-A simple Python console application that generates user-friendly release notes from GitHub issues using AI.
+Creating release notes can be tedious.
+You need to review every closed issue, summarize features and bug fixes, and ensure consistent formatting—especially challenging when multiple team members contribute.

-## Features
+This repository demonstrates how AI can streamline this process by automatically:

-- Fetches closed GitHub issues within a specified date range
+* Finding all closed issues for a release (within a date range for now)
-- Uses AI (Claude) to summarize changes in user-benefit focused language
+* Generating clear, consistent release notes
-- Categorizes updates into Features and Bug Fixes sections
+* Creating an at-a-glance summary of new features and fixes
-- Outputs clean, professional Markdown with links to original issues
+* Writing a clean, professional Markdown file with links to original issues

-- Single-file implementation for simplicity
+The result: professional release notes that help users quickly understand what's new, without the manual effort.

 ## Requirements